 where a was age.

-The initial growth parameters L1, k, and L2 initial values and ‘priors’ based on a nonlinear least squares regression of the 2007-2015 AFSC GOA bottom trawl survey length at age data.
+The initial growth parameters L1, k, and L2 initial values and ‘priors’ based on a nonlinear least squares regression of the 2007-2015 AFSC GOA bottom trawl survey length-at-age data.
 The nls function from the nlstools library (Baty et al. 2015) in R was used to fit the basic model.
 Variance of the parameters were determined through bootstrap of the model with 1,000 iterations.
 Linf was estimated at μ=99.46 CV=0.015, K was μ = 0.1966 CV=0.03, L0 was -0.11 CV=0.25.
 We recognized that these ‘priors’ are not true priors as they are drawn from the data used in the model, but were necessary in setting structure within the model while allowing some flexibility in the model fitting which we think is a compromise to fixing parameters.
 Previous modeling effort using uninformative priors on these three parameters has led to model convergence at unreasonable values or non-convergence.